 - 2 Tablespoons sugar

-- 8 Tablespoons cold butter, cut into cubes
+- 8 Tablespoons cold unsalted butter, cut into cubes

 - 1 whole egg, beaten